We are currently accepting New Team Coordinator applications!

 - Able to commit to 8-10 hours per week minimum

-- Attend full Training Institute in Boston, 9am Friday - 4pm Sunday, August 12 - 14 (limited need-based financial aid is available to those who apply)
+- Attend full Training Institute in Boston in August (limited need-based financial aid is available for those who apply)

 - Passion for advancing the movement for global health equity, and a drive to persist through significant challenges

-- Work with PIH Engage National Team to create year-long campaign strategy
+- Work with National Team to create year-long campaign strategy

 - Build a leadership team committed to executing the strategy